Ice Princess

-Ice Princess is a 2005 American teen sports comedy-drama film directed by Tim Fywell, written by Hadley Davis from a story by Meg Cabot and Davis, and starring Joan Cusack, Michelle Trachtenberg, Kim Cattrall and Hayden Panettiere.
+Ice Princess is a 2005 American teen sports comedy-drama film directed by Tim Fywell, written by Hadley Davis from a story by Princess Diaries creator Meg Cabot and Davis.
+It stars Joan Cusack, Kim Cattrall, Michelle Trachtenberg and Hayden Panettiere.
 The film focuses on Casey Carlyle, a normal teenager who gives up a promising future academic life in order to pursue her new-found dream of being a professional figure skater.
-The film was released on March 18, 2005.
-Ice Princess had a financially unsuccessful performance at the box office, grossing $24 million in the United States during its theatrical run against a production budget of $25 million.
+The film was released by Walt Disney Pictures on March 18, 2005, to mixed reviews and underperformed at the box office, grossing $25.7 million during its theatrical run against a production budget of $25 million.

 Plot

-Set in the fictional city of Millbrook, Connecticut, Casey Carlyle (Michelle Trachtenberg), a very smart and talented science student, pursues a scholarship to Harvard University.
+In the city of Millbrook, Connecticut, Casey Carlyle, a very smart and talented science student, pursues a scholarship to Harvard University.
 For the scholarship, she must present a personal summer project about physics.
-While watching a figure skating competition with her mathematically inclined best friend Ann, Casey realizes that her favorite childhood hobby, ice skating, would make a perfect project.
+While watching a figure skating competition with her mathematically inclined best friend, Ann, Casey realizes that her favorite childhood hobby, ice skating, would make a perfect project.
 She decides to try to improve her own skating by applying physics and what she has discovered from watching other skaters.

-Casey becomes proficient and skips two levels to become a junior skater, following a recital.
-She helps junior skaters Gennifer "Gen" Harwood (Hayden Panettiere), Tiffany Lai (Jocelyn Lai), and Nikki Fletcher (Kirsten Olson) improve their skating by using algorithms generated by her computer.
-Torn between her Harvard dream and her growing love of skating, Casey has difficulty juggling schoolwork, skating, and a part-time job.
-Joan Carlyle (Joan Cusack), Casey's mother, attempts to prevent her daughter from skating due to her declining academic performance.
-Meanwhile, tension arises between Casey's mother and her coach Tina Harwood (Kim Cattrall), a disgraced former skater.
+Following a recital, Casey becomes proficient and skips two levels to become a junior skater.
+She helps fellow junior skaters Gennifer "Gen" Harwood, Tiffany Lai, and Nikki Fletcher improve their skating by using algorithms generated by her computer.
+Torn between her Harvard dream and her growing love of skating, Casey has difficulty juggling schoolwork, skating, and a part-time job as a concessions worker; during this time, she develops a relationship with Gen's brother, Teddy.
+Her mother, Joan, attempts to prevent her from skating due to her declining academic performance.
+Meanwhile, tension arises between Joan and Gen's mother, Tina, a disgraced former skater who has since become a coach.